 Not every person with hepatitis C will experience cirrhosis.
-Again, according to the CDC, for every 100 people with hepatitis C, an estimated 10 to 20 will develop cirrhosis over the following 20 to 30 years.
+Again, according to the CDC, for every 100 people with hepatitis C, an estimated

 A person is more likely to develop cirrhosis when they have hepatitis C if they have other risk factors, including: